Leash Reactivity -Tuesdays @ 8:30 pm.

 Our first class is information only, to get you a step ahead of your dog.

 Important details: Please note Leash Reactivity is not designed as a socialization class.
 We will not be working on greeting, meeting or playing with other dogs.
 We are strictly dealing with being able to see and pass by dogs/people/other triggers without reaction.
-In the early weeks dogs will be taking breaks in the vehicle throughout the hour.
-In cold or hot weather you may leave your car running.
-You are always welcome to have someone stay with your dog on their down-time.
+In the early weeks dogs will be taking breaks throughout the hour, most typically in the vehicle.
+In cold or hot weather you may leave your car running and/or stay with your dog on their down-time.

 Therapy Dog Prep: Therapy dogs and their handlers are in demand at hospitals, senior homes, schools and other places where dogs bring comfort to people in need.
 Although therapy dogs require a great social temperament, they also require a high level of training.